Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 Although the incomprehensible complexity of the whole world prevents us from reaching absolute certainty, we (and various other organisms) can construct models, gather data and develop heuristics to ride better the waves of reality.

-One approach to refined heuristics is decision-making based on statistics.
-However, the most well-known interpretations and frameworks for Probability theory and (theoretical-) Statistics seem to focus more on making rigorous statements (often in various limiting cases) than guiding an Agent with only a finite amount of data.
+One approach - sounding scientific and "objective" - for refined heuristics is decision-making aided with statistics.
+However, the most well-known interpretations and frameworks for [Probability theory](https://en.wikipedia.org/wiki/Probability_interpretations) and (theoretical-) [Statistics](https://plato.stanford.edu/entries/statistics/) seem to focus more on making rigorous statements (often in various limiting cases) than guiding an Agent with only a finite amount of data.

 My aim was to construct a broader framework where Statistics and Probability theory are not separate disciplines, operating with their own concepts, but where these are ingredients of a whole decision-making process of an Agent who needs to make moves having incomplete information.
-After serious mathematical idealisations, by which we restrict the possible states of the environment and the Agent's possible actions, the best framework to analyse this decision-making process appears to be Game Theory.
+After substantial mathematical idealisations, by which we restrict the possible states of the environment and the Agent's possible actions, the best framework to analyse this decision-making process appears to be Game Theory.

 ## Why Game Theory?

-The concepts and techniques in Game Theory are often compatible with the decision-making framework, while some parts need adjustments.
+The concepts and techniques in Game Theory are mostly compatible with the decision-making framework, but some parts need adjustments.

 ### What is Game Theory?

 <img src="img/GameTheoryLogo.png" alt="GameTheoryLogo" width="150"/>

-Image source: [Introduction to Game Theory](https://nordstrommath.com/IntroGameTheoryv4-2020.pdf) a Discovery Approach by Jennifer Firkins Nordstrom
+Image source: *[Introduction to Game Theory](https://nordstrommath.com/IntroGameTheoryv4-2020.pdf) a Discovery Approach* by Jennifer Firkins Nordstrom

+A concise definition of Game Theory is:
 > The study of strategically interdependent behaviour.

 [Game Theory](https://www.britannica.com/science/game-theory) is the formal description of *Games*, in which "rational" players can act and receive payoffs based on their collective actions.
+Usually we start with the following assumptions: